Damocles-fr/PPJF/README.md

 ---

 ## Installation Steps
-It's much better to use Notepad++ to view this and the scripts to edits. https://notepad-plus-plus.org/downloads/
+It's better to use Notepad++ to view this and to edit the scripts. https://notepad-plus-plus.org/downloads/

 ### 0. Download PPJF.zip